YevheniyEvt/myPlatform/README.md

 ### Has blocks with various news for communication
 - Each employee can see news within their position and location (store, district, region etc.)
+- Links differ depending on whether the employee viewed article or not.
 <details>
   <summary>Screenshot</summary>